THREE COCKTAILS WITH A STORY TO TELL

 Tom Collins with a twist

 For a twist: swap out the sugar for a green tea syrup.
-Vibrant notes in the tea bring a slight astringency to the lemon and pop the botanical flavours in the gin.
+Vibrant notes in the tea bring a slight astringency to the lemon and pop the botanical flavors in the gin.

 (American) whiskey, vermouth, bitters and lemon peel.
 Stirred.
 Straight and simple.
 Uncomplicated to make, yet complex to taste: the Manhattan.